-Table 1.
-Curricular Student Learning Outcomes (SLOs) Logical Sequencing and Progression
+Level One SLOs are included in NUR 111, the initial course and the other co-requisite courses- NUR 117 and NUR 133.
+Students enrolled in NUR 111, NUR 117 and NUR 133 are expected to produce course work fundamental to comprehension and application of concepts and exemplars; while demonstrating an understanding of the integration of professional standards, guidelines and competencies in nursing practice.

-SLO Progression Description Courses NUR 111: Intro to Health Concepts, NUR 117: Pharmacology, and NUR 133: Nursing Semester 1 Level One SLOs Assessment students are expected to produce coursework fundamental to NUR 111 comprehension and application of concepts and exemplars; while demonstrating an understanding of the integration of professional standards, guidelines and competencies in nursing practice.
-NUR 112: Health-Illness Concepts is taught as a co-requisite to NUR 114 in the second Semester 2 semester of the spring term.
-Emphasis is placed on applying and analyzing the NUR 112 concepts and exemplars needed for the medical and perioperative care of patients.
-NUR 114 NUR 114: Holistic-Health Concepts, a co-requisite course to NUR 112 and focuses on Level Two SLOs applying and analyzing holistic health concepts.
-Semester 3 Level TWO SLOS Coursework in each course integrates professional standards, best-practice NUR 113 guidelines and competencies to ensure the delivery of care relevant to special populations in acute care, outpatient services and rehabilitative care settings.
-Semester 4 NUR 113: Family Health Concepts provides an in-depth opportunity to apply, analyze NUR 211 and synthesize maternal-child and family health concepts within the three domains, NUR 212 while incorporating professional standards, best-practice guidelines and competencies with this specialized population.
-NUR 211: Health-Care Concepts students work interdependently and collaboratively with the health team to comprehensively provide care; while analyzing, synthesizing and evaluating the safe and effective provision of quality patient-centered care in acute care settings.
+Level Two SLOs are integral to the courses sequenced throughout the curriculum.
+Level Two outcomes are taught across the life-span and met using a variety of didactic and experiential teaching-learning methodologies and practice settings.
+For instance, in NUR 112: Health-Illness Concepts, which is taught in the second semester of the spring term, emphasis is placed on applying and analyzing the concepts and exemplars needed for the medical and perioperative care of patients.
+Learning experiences in NUR 114: Holistic-Health Concepts, a co-requisite course to NUR 112, focuses on applying and analyzing holistic health concepts.
+In each course, the student integrates professional standards, best-practice guidelines and competencies to design and deliver care relevant to special populations in acute care, outpatient services and rehabilitative care settings.
+NUR 113: Family Health Concepts is offered the third semester during the summer term.
+It provides an in-depth opportunity to apply, analyze and synthesize maternal-child and family health concepts within the three domains, while incorporating professional standards, best-practice guidelines and competencies.
+During the fall term of the fourth semester, the student enrolled in NUR 211: Health-Care Concepts works interdependently and collaboratively with the health team to comprehensively provide care; while analyzing, synthesizing and evaluating the safe and effective provision of quality patient-centered care.
 NUR 212: Health Systems Concepts is offered as a co-requisite to NUR 211.
-Coursework and learning focus attaining the KSAs needed to prioritize, delegate, assign, supervise, improve, and manage patient-centered care.
-Post-Licensure Entry Semester 3 LPN to RN Advanced Placement (AP) and Paramedic to RN Bridge (Bridge) NUR 214 w/ NUR 214: Nsg Transition Concepts and NUR 215: Paramedic/RN Bridge students are NUR 117 expected to apply the concepts within the three domains of the individual, healthcare, and nursing to safe practice.
-NUR 215 Entering post-licensure students are expected to validate prior KSAs while demonstrating the application of nursing concepts into safe practice.
-Emphasis is placed on the concepts within each domain including evidenced-based practice, quality improvement, communication, safety, interdisciplinary team, clinical decision-making, informatics, assessment, caring, and health-wellness-illness.
-NUR 213: Complex Health Concepts, is the final course in the curriculum Semester 5 Didactic and clinical objectives relate to the program's terminal outcomes and SLOs.
-NUR 213 NUR 213 students are expected to integrate concepts from all sequenced courses Level Three SLOs while comprehensively and systematically analyzing, synthesizing and evaluating patient-centered care.
-NUR 213 students are assigned to complete the minimum of 120-hours for focused- client care preceptorship experience.
-D 10/0016 D 01/0017 00/0010 00/0001
+It is in this course, learning focuses on the knowledge, skills, and abilities (KSAs) need to prioritize, delegate, supervise improve, and manage care.

-Dev.
-12/2016 Rev. 01/2017; 08/2019; 08/2021
+Level Three SLOs are used to guide the learning in NUR 213: Complex Health Concepts.
+Because NUR 213 is considered the final course in the curriculum, the SLOs in this course require higher order thinking.
+Therefore, the didactic and clinical objectives reflect on the program's terminal outcomes and SLOs as well.
+Students enrolled in NUR 213 are expected to integrate concepts from all sequenced courses while comprehensively and systematically analyzing, synthesizing and evaluating patient-centered care.
+In NUR 213, the student is assigned to a preceptorship experience in order to complete the minimum of 120-hours for focused-client care.
+Table 2 includes the course objectives and SLOs for each course in the curriculum.
+The table levels the course SLOs sequentially for didactic and experimental instruction, and to show logical curricular progression.